News & events

 Europa Policy Lab - Optimising Electoral Ergonomics, 12 September: The next Europa Policy Lab will be presented on 12 September by Professor Michael Bruter and Dr Sarah Harrison from the Electoral Psychology Observatory, London School of Economics and Political Science (LSE).
 Watch this space for details coming soon.

-Eight Europa Policy Labs Visiting Fellowship places have been offered for 2018–19:
+Eight Europa Policy Labs Visiting Fellowship places offered for 2018–19: